 API also classifies oils for diesel engines based on emission standards, sulfur content compatibility, and overall performance.
 Always follow the vehicle manufacturer’s guidelines before selecting a grade.

 A monograde lubricant (e.g., SAE 40) performs well in moderate to high temperatures but lacks efficiency in cold conditions.
 In contrast, a multigrade lubricant (e.g., SAE 20W50 API SN) contains additives like viscosity index improvers and pour point depressants.
-These additives enhance its performance in both high and low temperatures by preventing large crystal formation in the oil molecules, ensuring smooth fluidity in winter and summer conditions.
+These additives enhance its performance in both high and low temperatures, ensuring smooth fluidity in winter and summer conditions.

 Engine oil can darken due to oxidation, heat exposure, and the presence of certain additives.
-Oxidation occurs when oil molecules react with oxygen, similar to how a cut apple darkens over time.
-While dark oil can still be effective, it may also indicate high heat, contaminants, or additives that naturally change color with use.
+While dark oil can still be effective, it may also indicate high heat, contaminants, or additives that naturally change colour with use.

 Topping up oil is necessary only when the level reaches the minimum mark on the dipstick.
-This mark represents the lowest safe oil level for engine operation.
 If the oil level falls below this point, an immediate top-up is required to prevent engine damage.

 Delaying an oil change leads to excessive friction between engine components, causing overheating and reduced efficiency.
-Over time, this can accelerate wear and tear.
-If oil changes are completely ignored, the engine may fail, requiring a full replacement.
+Over time this accelerates wear; if ignored completely, the engine may fail.
 Regular oil changes help prolong the engine's lifespan.

 Refer to your car manufacturer’s owner’s manual for the recommended oil type, viscosity, and weight.
 Additionally, look for oils with quality certifications such as SAE and API to ensure optimal performance and engine protection.

 Synthetic oil is a chemically engineered lubricant made from modified petroleum components or synthesized raw materials.
-It contains advanced additives to enhance anti-wear, anti-pollution, and anti-corrosion properties.
-Synthetic oils perform exceptionally well in extreme conditions, including high temperatures and pressures.
+It contains advanced additives to enhance anti-wear, anti-pollution and anti-corrosion properties, and performs exceptionally well in extreme conditions.

 Semi-synthetic oil is a blend of synthetic and mineral oils.
-The ratio may vary, with some blends being 50-50.
 These oils offer better protection in high temperatures and heavy loads compared to conventional mineral oils while being more affordable than fully synthetic alternatives.

 Oil additives enhance the performance and longevity of lubricants.
-They help tackle high temperatures, moisture, rust, corrosion, oxidation, and sludge buildup.
-Additive packages ensure optimal engine function under various conditions.
+They help tackle high temperatures, moisture, rust, corrosion, oxidation and sludge buildup, ensuring optimal engine function under various conditions.

 - Viscosity Index Improvers – Maintain oil thickness at different temperatures.